I wanted to put together a list of jobs for pregnant women to help those looking for extra work.

 However, if you’re looking to make some extra income on the side – then why not?!

-Taking surveys is a great source of quick cash.
+Taking surveys is a great source of quick cash and generally requires little time and effort to make some good side-cash.

 9. Online Tutoring